Home prices sizzle in China's Silicon Valley even as economy slows

-HONG KONG, Sept 6 A stream of weak manufacturing data, the fall in the yuan and a stock market rout have painted a gloomy picture of the world's second largest economy over the past few months.
-But for the property market in China's boomtown of Shenzhen, thing's couldn't be better.
+HONG KONG A stream of weak manufacturing data, the fall in the yuan and a stock market rout have painted a gloomy picture of the world's second largest economy over the past few months.
+But for the property market in China's boomtown of Shenzhen, things couldn't be better.

 The gain becomes even more stark when compared to the 2.3 percent year-on-year decline in real estate prices across the whole country, but also highlights the factors unique to Shenzhen that are driving the boom: a scarcity of land in this southern city, few unsold homes and strong demand from executives from companies including Tencent Holdings Ltd and Alibaba Group Holding Ltd coming to live in the country's largest technology hub.